farbod-behnam/DatingApp/README.md

 # Dating App #
 - - - -

-A web application implemented in .Net and Angular with REST API architecture
+A dating application implemented in .Net and Angular with REST API architecture